autostyle/autostyle/CONTRIBUTING.md

 All `FormatterStep` implement `Serializable`, `equals`, and `hashCode`, so build systems that support up-to-date checks can easily and correctly determine if any actions need to be taken.

-Autostyle also provides `PaddedCell`, which makes it easy to diagnose and correct idempotence problems.
+Autostyle also detects and recovers errors when formatter can't converge to a single outcome.

 ## Project layout